 Sanity Slippage saves the trio after seeing Red Zone Cuba.
 They're about to break when Mike has them sing "Bouncy, Upbeat Song".
 Crow's demented laugh during the song gives an indication to just how close they came to cracking.

-Don't forget Joel's little breakdowns involving a model city made with junk, hollering "Howard Rourke", wearing marshmallows & an altar to Leonard Nimoy (the latter two are unseen & mentioned only in passing).
+Joel's little breakdowns involving a model city made with junk, hollering "Howard Rourke", wearing marshmallows and an altar to Leonard Nimoy (the latter two are unseen and mentioned only in passing).

 Fake Rabies: In one episode, Tom and Crow find Mike passed out with foam around his mouth and begin treating him for rabies (the movie they'd been watching had to this point entirely been about the main character seeming to contract rabies).
 It turns out Mike simply fell asleep while eating a creampuff.